Do you have a warranty?

 Unlike “through the floor lifts” you will not be trapped as the landing doors can still be opened.
 There is an egress key to bypass the door interlock allowing access.
 Battery backup, manual lowering, a phone, and 24-hour service should also give you peace of mind.

 Are they COR or SECOR certified for safety?

 Yes – we take the safety of our clients and our employees very seriously.

 Where are your products manufactured?

 We purchase our elevators and vertical platform lifts directly from Garaventa Canada which is located in Vancouver British Columbia.
-Using a Western Canadian allows us to have quick production lead times and the peace of mind to know we are dealing with a company that truly understands the needs of Western Canadians.
-There is no out sourcing of technical support and parts can often arrive the next day.
+Using a Western Canadian company allows us to have quick production lead times and the peace of mind to know we are dealing with a company that truly understands the needs of Western Canadians.
+There is no outsourcing of technical support and parts can often arrive the next day.
 With our unique weather and local code restrictions, it just makes sense to buy Canadian.

-Does the manufacture have the necessary experience?
+Does the manufacturer have the necessary experience?

 Yes – Our manufacturers have stood the test of time.
 Garaventa has been in the industry for close to 50 years.